madalin312/pnc_documents/documents/CORPORATE GOVERNANCE GUIDELINES (NG 11-05-24 and BOD 11-07-24) (final).md

 The Nominating and Governance Committee does not consider any candidate with an obvious impediment to serving as a PNC director.
 Under current practices, the

-## The PNC Financial Services Group, Inc. Corporate Governance Guidelines

-(As approved by the Board of Directors on November7, 2024)

-## Board Responsibilities

 committee does not evaluate candidates recommended by a shareholder any differently than candidates recommended by the committee.

 ## 4. Board Leadership